martinalberiolioi/time-tracker/README.md

 - Run `composer update`
 - Run `composer install`
 - Using the terminal in the app's root folder, execute `./vendor/bin/sail up`.
 Then, leave this terminal running.
-- In another terminal, execute `./vendor/bin/sail artisan key:generate`
+- Once the previous command has finished installing, in another terminal, execute `./vendor/bin/sail artisan key:generate`
 - Execute `./vendor/bin/sail artisan migrate`
 - Open the app using your browser in localhost